May 26, 2022

-Indeed, skepticism regarding long Covid—some medical professionals have labeled it a mental illness— calls to mind the medical response to conditions like fibromyalgia, particularly because more women than men experience long Covid.
+Indeed, skepticism regarding long Covid — some medical professionals have labeled it a mental illness— calls to mind the medical response to conditions like fibromyalgia, particularly because more women than men experience long Covid.

 “Extrapolating from the experience with other postinfection syndromes, the varied elements of the biomedical and media ecosystems are coalescing into two familiar polarized camps,” wrote Steven Phillips and Michelle Williams in the New England Journal of Medicine.
 “One camp believes that long Covid is a new pathophysiological syndrome that merits its own thorough investigation.
 The other believes it is likely to have a nonphysiological origin.”

-As past experience has shown, chronic illnesses that are not treated directly by the healthcare system often end up as ER visits that increase both overall healthcare costs and the financial burden on individual patients, ensuring that most everyone loses.
+As past experience has shown, chronic illnesses that are not treated directly by the healthcare system often end up as ER visits that increase both overall healthcare costs and the financial burden on individual patients, ensuring that almost everyone loses.

 And then there is the impact of Covid, both short and long, on American society in general, which will be felt but difficult if not impossible to actually quantify.
 Most countries don’t keep a running total of long Covid cases, which means the virus will sort of lurk in the background, often out of sight and mind but occasionally front and center as someone you know deals with acute illness or the long-term implications of infection.